jsanders108/crewai-fg-transcript-analyzer/README.md

 ## Project Objective

 This project demonstrates the power of the CrewAI framework in assisting market researchers with rapid and efficient analysis of focus group transcripts.
-By leveraging multiple AI agents, each specialized in different aspects of the analysis process, we showcase how complex tasks can be broken down, processed, and synthesized into actionable insights.
+By leveraging multiple AI agents, each specialized in different aspects of the analysis process, I showcase how complex tasks can be broken down, processed, and synthesized into actionable insights.

 The primary objectives of this project are: